The Cloud Economy

 Reinforcing a captive business model thanks to a customer success focus

 Augment the company valuation through a recurring engagement with the customers

-For transactional companies that use to sell products and services as a one-off sales effort, shifting to the Cloud Economy almost require to rewire all functions of the company with a new set of business links.
+For transactional companies that use to sell products and services as a one-off sales effort, shifting to the Cloud Economy require to rewire all functions of the company with a new set of metrics.

-The magnitude and the implication of those changes explain why many companies, while motivated to shift to the new paradigm were not able to escape their own status quo.
+The magnitude and the implication of those changes explain why many companies, while motivated to shift to the new paradigm, are not able to escape their own status quo.

 Lemon Operations has worked with thousands of companies all around the world, being IT vendors and channel, ISVs and Manufacturing Companies, to shift to the Cloud Economy.